 - a) The intent of the built-form policies is to define principles and policy directions that will help manage the physical form and character of new development as part of the intensification of WESTON 7.
 There are a number of key definitions that will inform the physical form and land use characteristics of new development, including: - i.
 Floor Space Index (FSI): Floor Space Index is measure of density as it relates to built-form.
 Floor Space Index is the ratio of Gross Floor Area to the Net Developable Area of the site; - ii.
-Gross Floor Area (GFA): Gross Floor Area is the aggregate of the floor areas of all storeys of a building measured from the outside of the exterior walls, but excluding any basement, attic, mechanical room, electrical room, elevator shaft, refuse chute, escalators, vehicle and bicycle parking areas, loading areas located above or below grade.
-Floor area specifically assigned to permitted office uses shall also be excluded from this definition of Gross Floor Area; - iii.
-Height: Means in reference to a building or structure, the vertical distance measured from established grade to:

-- > In the case of a flat roof, including any roof where more than half of the roof area has a slope of 15 degrees or less above the horizontal, the highest point of the roof surface or parapet, whichever is the greater; - In the case of a sloped roof, the mean height between the eaves and the ridge.
+Gross Floor Area (GFA): Gross Floor Area is the aggregate of the floor areas of all storeys of a building measured from the outside of the exterior walls, but excluding any basement, attic, mechanical room, electrical room, elevator shaft, refuse chute, escalators, vehicle and bicycle parking areas, loading areas located above or below grade; - iii.
+Height: Means in reference to a building or structure, the vertical distance measured from established grade to: - > In the case of a flat roof, including any roof where more than half of the roof area has a slope of 15 degrees or less above the horizontal, the highest point of the roof surface or parapet, whichever is the greater; - > In the case of a sloped roof, the mean height between the eaves and the ridge.
 In the case of any structure with no sloped roof, the highest point of the structure;